National Grid plc (NGG): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The company was established in 1989 as a result of the privatization of the Central Electricity Generating Board (CEGB) in the United Kingdom.
+The company was formally established in 1990 as the National Grid Company plc, following the privatization of the Central Electricity Generating Board (CEGB) in the United Kingdom.

 Original location

-The company's headquarters are located in Warwick, United Kingdom.
+While the company's current official headquarters are in London, its initial headquarters were located in Warwick, United Kingdom.

 Founding team members

-As a result of privatization, there wasn't a traditional founding team.
-The organization was formed from the existing infrastructure and personnel of the CEGB.
+There was no traditional founding team.
+The organization was formed from the existing infrastructure and personnel of the CEGB's transmission division, essentially transitioning a public utility function into a private company.

 Initial capital/funding

-The initial capital came from the assets transferred from the CEGB during the privatization process.
-The precise valuation at the time of privatization is complex and tied into the overall restructuring of the UK's electricity industry.
+The initial capital came from the substantial assets transferred from the CEGB during the privatization process, making the initial valuation complex and tied to the overall restructuring of the UK's electricity industry.

 Year Key Event Significance

-1990 Flotation on the London Stock Exchange Marked its transition to a publicly traded company, providing access to capital markets for future growth.
+1995 Flotation on the London Stock Exchange (LSE) Marked the transition to a publicly traded company, providing access to capital markets for future growth.

-2000 Acquisition of New England Electric System and Eastern Utilities Associates Significantly expanded its presence in the United States, establishing it as a major player in the US utility market.
+2000 Acquisition of New England Electric System and Eastern Utilities Associates Significantly expanded operations into the United States, establishing National Grid plc as a major US utility player.

 National Grid plc (NGG) Ownership Structure